-It’s your birthday in The Netherlands!
-What does this mean?
+It’s your birthday in The Netherlands, gefeliciteerd!
+But what does it mean for you?

 You must pay for everything.